 A key priority for Gracie is improving understanding of the CMAA’s role.

-“A lot of artists don’t understand what we do, and more face to face opportunities for the organisation and artists would be a good thing to reduce confusion and lift awareness of what we do for members.”
+“A lot of artists don’t understand what we do, and more face-to-face opportunities for the organisation and artists would be a good thing to reduce confusion and lift awareness of what we do for members.”

 Much of that confusion centres on the Tamworth Country Music Festival, which is run by Tamworth Regional Council, while the CMAA is responsible for staging the Golden Guitar Awards and runs the Academy of Country Music.

-“We can also offer more for our artists, do they feel like they are getting great value from their membership.”
+“We can also offer more for our artists – do they feel like they are getting great value from their membership?”

 Gracie said she has ideas about industry events with speakers or panels on issues that matter to country music artists, while also ensuring members are aware of the benefits they already receive.

-Bowtell echoed that confidence in our local talent.
+Bowtell echoed that confidence in local talent.

 “People don’t realise how great our artists are,” Bowtell said.